 In children with FSHD, hip weakness may be the first thing parents notice because it causes trouble with walking and running.

 Joint and spinal abnormalities

 The spinal column is made up of many joints between the vertebrae.
 The spine is designed to be flexible, somewhat like a Slinky toy, so when the muscles surrounding the spine weaken, the column is pulled out of alignment.

 The misalignment often takes the form of lordosis, where the spine curves in to an excessive degree and the stomach sticks out.
 But it also can take the form of scoliosis, in which the spine curves to the side, like an S. The scoliosis that sometimes occurs in FSHD usually is not severe.

 Lower leg weakness

-As FSHD progresses, the muscles on the front and sides of the lower legs often weaken.
-These are the muscles that allow us to raise the front of the foot when walking so we don’t trip over our toes.
+As FSHD progresses, the muscles on the front and sides of the lower legs muscles (peroneal muscles) often weaken.
+These are the muscles that allow us to raise the front of the foot when walking so we do not trip over our toes.

 When these muscles weaken, the foot stays down after pushing off during walking, sometimes tripping the walker.
 This condition is called foot drop.

 The doctor may say, “Walk on your heels, like a penguin” to test the strength of these foot-lifting muscles.
 When questioned, people will say, “I seem to catch my foot when I walk,” or, “I seem to fall over my own feet.”
 Trouble with stairs and with uneven surfaces is common.